ParagMer/learning_jenkins/README.md

             }
         }
     6 -  Commit this first to use url
-    7 - Go to jenkins website > Click on New item select pipeline click ok > select Discard old build > Change pipiline(Defition) from Pipeline script to pipeline script from SCM > change SCM None to Git > Repositry Url with commit
+    7 - Go to jenkins website > Click on New item select pipeline click ok > select Discard old build > Change pipiline(Defition) from Pipeline script to pipeline script from SCM > change SCM None to Git > Repositry Url with main url not (git clone url) > Change Branch Specifier to your commit branch, if it's master then */master
      - create gunicorn.sh file and code are